 10. Thank God for London Zoo!
 Lions, tigers, giraffes, bugs, beetles, penguins, copious outdoor and indoor spaces, and tickets available.
 There are pop-up Halloween talks from the chilled and knowledgeable zookeepers.
 Plus a half-term trail pack all about creatures and their ‘costumes’ (find out why penguins wear tuxedos and why okapis have stripy bums).
 The zoo authorities are encouraging your little animals to arrive in costumes to add to the fun.
 Adults £30, kids £19.50, under-threes FREE.
 North.
 All ages.

 11. Fly high on the Emirates Cable Car.
 The views are spectacular after dusk and, although it has a rep for being miles away from anywhere, the Cutty Sark and the many attractions of Greenwich (the Royal Observatory, Planetarium, and Maritime Museum) are a short and fun DLR ride away.
 Top tip: nab the front carriage seat on the DLR for maximum rollercoaster/train driver thrills.
+It's also handy for Up at the O2, where tickets are still available for bold and warmly clad pioneers (eight-plus) to scale the roof of the art-spot formerly known as the Millennium Dome.
+Thrilling and – on a fine day – spectacular.
 Cable car: adults £3.50, kids £1.70, under-fives FREE.
 Greenwich museums: various prices.
+Up at the O2: £32-£39.
 East and south east.
 All ages.

 12. The Science Museum’s spectacular interactive Wonderlab is booked up, but the venerable and extremely fun palace of knowledge is opening daily through half-term.
 Unlike its neighbour the Natural History Museum, at time of writing there were FREE timed tickets available to the main space for most days.
 FREE.
 Central.
 All ages.